seomoz/piwik-ruby-api/README.md

 # Piwiker [![Build Status](https://travis-ci.org/Achillefs/autometal-piwik.png?branch=v1.x)](https://travis-ci.org/Achillefs/autometal-piwik)

-Version 1.0.0 is a ground-up rewrite of the older autometal-piwik gem, itself based [on work](http://github.com/riopro/piwik) by Rodrigo Tassinari de Oliveira.
+Version 1.0.0 is a ground-up rewrite of the older [autometal-piwik gem](https://rubygems.org/gems/autometal-piwik), itself based [on work](http://github.com/riopro/piwik) by Rodrigo Tassinari de Oliveira.
 It aspires to completely cover the Piwik API and be easily extendable by its users.
 To achieve that, we will not be making any assumptions on how you wanna use your data, so we will closely mirror Piwik's API structure even if it looks kinda weird to a modern rubyist.

-We will also implement an extended `Piwik::Site` meta class that will give you ruby-friendly access to a lot of the data in a way we think is sane, but it will be up to you which interface you want to use.
+We will also implement an extended `Piwik::Site` wrapper class that will give you ruby-friendly access to a lot of the data in a way we think is sane, but it will be up to you which interface you want to use.

 ## Installation